apedersen00/digital-systems-design-and-verification/milestone_2/README.md

 Implementation of a register file (RF) module.

+Milestone 1 has also been updated with bonus tasks.

 HDL is written to comply with the [lowRISC SystemVerilog style guidelines](https://github.com/lowRISC/style-guides).

 ## Prerequisites